DMP: Assessment

 Link: Assessment: Coursework, Exams and Feedback

-The university exam period for this semester is from Monday 9 December to Friday 20 December, including Saturdays.
-The dates and locations of exams were published on Friday 1 November and appear in each student's personalised examination timetable.
+The university exam period for this semester is from Monday 8 December to Friday 19 December, including Saturdays.
+The dates and locations of exams will be published in November and appear in each student's personalised examination timetable.

 Resit Exam

 There is a resit exam in August.
 This is open to any student who has not achieved a passing grade by December.
 The resit exam is an in-person two-hour written paper held in an exam hall.
 Some students receive additional time or sit in a different room.
-The paper is in two parts: Part A contains questions discrete mathematics; Part B contains questions on probability.
-Together these cover all elements of the course.
+The paper covers all elements of the course and is in the same format as the main written exam.

-Each part is made up of four questions that are together marked out of 50.
-Adding up the marks gives a total out of 100.
-This replaces all previous assessment and gives a final grade for the course.
+The resit paper is marked out of 100.
+This result replaces all previous assessment and gives a final grade for the course.
 There is no cap on resit grades.

 Students may take in up to three A4 pages (six sides) of notes for reference, and will need a scientific calculator.
 Calculators should not be able to draw graphs or communicate online.
 The school web pages provide full details and give a list of suitable models — see the sections “Examinations” and “Calculators”.
 DMP is a “NOTES PERMITTED, CALCULATORS PERMITTED” exam, which the school page explains in detail.
 Tables of the standard normal distribution, or other numerical references, will be provide alongside any question that needs them.